Event with excessive road use on public roads: Apply for a permit

 Costs (fees, expenses, etc.)

-Special utilisation fees charged by road authorities are set separately in the permit notice.
-The amount of the special utilisation fees depends on the type and extent of the impact of an event on the road.
+The special usage fees charged by the road maintenance authorities are set out separately in the permit notice.
+The amount of the special usage fees depends on the nature and extent of the impact an event has on the road.

 Special use fees may also be charged for events that do not require a permit or if public areas are to be used in connection with the event beyond the usual scope of the event (e.g. for catering for spectators).